 What’s the difference between OP, P, and PS | #RealEstateTalk

-What’s the difference between the property statuses of OP, P, and PS?
+What’s the difference between OP, P, and PS?
+How are the property statuses of OP, P, and PS different and what is happening during each status.

 OP (Option Pending) – The property is under contract.
 The buyers are in the process of getting the property inspected.
 The buyers have the unrestricted right to terminate the contract during the option pending status.
 If the buyers terminate the contract, the property returns to an Active status.
 If the buyers move forward with the transaction, the status of the property will change to either P or PS.